Rosert2019/predicSystems/README.md

 The project contains the followings apps:

-posts:  to create, update, delete and like the post
+-posts:  to create, update, delete and like the post

-accounts: for authentication to the app (login, logout, signup) api : the restfulApi build on the top of the app using django rest framework You will need  to install django-pytest to run the tests.
+-accounts: for authentication to the app (login, logout, signup)

+-api : the restfulApi build on the top of the app using django rest framework

+You will need  to install django-pytest to run the tests.
 I created in each apps (posts and accounts) a folder named tests and all files test_* are there.

 After running the project: